ryanb/dotfiles/README.md

 ## Philosophy

-The key to sucess of setup scripts is maintaining them.
+Setup scripts only work if you maintain them.
-The only way to maintain them is to use them often.
+The only way to maintain them is to use them frequently.

 To that end, these scripts are:

 * idempotent
 * divided into steps that can be run individually

-That makes it very easy to modify and rerun a step.
+That makes it very easy to modify and re-run a step on a sytem that's already set up.

 ## Installation